 The Jackson Active Learning Classroom, located in Rekhi Hall G05, seats up to 60 students and is configured with round tables to enhance interaction and collaboration.
 The room includes seven Mersive Solstice pods—allowing students to wirelessly share content from their laptops, tablets, or phones with group members or the whole class.

 If you would like to learn more about this space, please contact us at 906-487-3000.

 Build a more inclusive community in your class with NameCoach

 Learning and correctly pronouncing names is challenging, but it’s one of the best things an instructor can do (and encourage students to do) to promote community in a class.
 There’s evidence that learning names can reduce cheating, increase academic performance, and aid in classroom management.

-The new “NameCoach” tool that’s available in the left toolbar of every Canvas course this fall at Michigan Tech should help with this!
+The “NameCoach” tool that’s available in the left toolbar of every Canvas course at Michigan Tech should help with this!
 “NameCoach Recorder” allows an instructor or student to record their correctly pronounced name as well as indicating an “honorific” and preferred pronouns.
 (The system will even call a phone to make the recording if preferred!)
-Recording once (for any class) will make the name available for all sections.
+Recording once (for any class) will make the name available for all courses.
 “NameCoach Roster” displays a list of recorded names, honorifics, and pronouns and allows class members to hear and practice any names.
 A screencast demonstration is available.

 CTL Instructional Award Series